palantir/foundry-platform-python/docs/v1/Ontologies/OntologyObject.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# RID | The unique Resource Identifier (RID) of the Ontology that contains the object.
+# OntologyRid | The unique Resource Identifier (RID) of the Ontology that contains the object.
 To look up your Ontology RID, please use the **List ontologies** endpoint or check the **Ontology Manager**.
 ontology_rid = "ri.ontology.main.ontology.c61d9ab5-2919-4127-a0a1-ac64c0ce6367"
-# str | The API name of the object type.
+# ObjectTypeApiName | The API name of the object type.
 To find the API name, use the **List object types** endpoint or check the **Ontology Manager**.
 object_type = "employee"
-# str | The primary key of the requested object.
+# PropertyValueEscapedString | The primary key of the requested object.
 To look up the expected primary key for your object type, use the `Get object type` endpoint or the **Ontology Manager**.
 primary_key = 50030
 # Optional[List[SelectedPropertyApiName]] | The properties of the object type that should be included in the response.
 Omit this parameter to get all the properties.
 properties = None